moppymopperson/senseekan/README.md

   - For the Theta S, projection of the dual fish eye image from the camera happens in the scripts provided by this server
 4. nginxproxy
   - Routes requests to the appropriate container and adds headers needed to avoid CORS problems when rendering images

+## Troubleshooting
+If the video doesn't show up, it's likely the camera was not in `Live` mode when the streamer container started.
+Ensure the camera is in Live mode and then run `docker-compose restart streamer`

 ## Theta S Projection Mapping
 The Theta S provides images in a dual fish eye format.
 To display this properly on a phone or computer, we need to project images onto the inside of sphere.
 The code from this is in the `/web` directory.
 It uses a modified version of Ricoh's `thetaview.js`.
 Typically `thetaview.js` uses a `<video>` tag, but here we only have access to mjpeg video, which cannot be rendered in a video tag.
 To get around this, I created a version which draws the most recent video frame to `canvas` element, registers that element as a texture for projection, and then forces an update on each frame.
 It's a little resource intensive, but it works well enough.